francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 </p>

 Based on all these results, we conjecture that all the saddles of the equilibrated energy are strict.
-We don't prove it, hence the question mark in the title, even though the empirical evidence is very compelling.
+We don't prove it, hence the question mark in the title, but the empirical evidence is quite compelling.

 ## 💭 Concluding thoughts <a name="thoughts"></a>